-2.12 Ten percent (10%) Cost Test Requirements
+2.12 Ten Percent (10%) Cost Test Requirements

-The IRS requires that Owners of Projects receiving a Tax Credit Allocation which are not Placed in Service in the year their Allocation is made must meet the ten percent (10%) Cost Test to have a valid Carryover Agreement.
-The ten percent (10%) Cost Test due date will be twelve (12) months from the issuance of the Tax Credit Reservation Letter.
+The IRS requires that Owners of Projects receiving a Tax Credit Allocation which are not Placed in Service in the year their Allocation is made must meet the Ten Percent (10%) Cost Test to have a valid Carryover Agreement.
+The Ten Percent (10%) Cost Test due date will be twelve (12) months from the issuance of the Tax Credit Reservation Letter.

-To satisfy the ten percent (10%) Cost Test, the Owner must demonstrate it has incurred or expensed by the Deadline Date stated in the Reservation letter qualified costs in an amount that is greater than ten percent (10%) of the reasonably expected basis in the Project (including land costs) at the close of the second calendar year.
+To satisfy the Ten Percent (10%) Cost Test, the Owner must demonstrate it has incurred or expensed by the Deadline Date stated in the Reservation letter qualified costs in an amount that is greater than ten percent (10%) of the reasonably expected basis in the Project (including land costs) at the close of the second calendar year.
 If I.R.C. § 42(h)(1)(E)(ii) is more restrictive, it will govern.

-The following items are required to be submitted for the ten percent (10%) Cost Test.
-ADOH will perform its third underwriting at this time:
+The following items are required to be submitted for the Ten Percent (10%) Cost Test.
+All documents are to be uploaded to the ADOH Rental Development Portal.